uma-mishra/MEV-Bot-Detector-Backend/README.md

 Utilizing a Dockerized Graph Node for local development: This isolates The Graph CLI and its dependencies within a containerized environment, providing a consistent and predictable setup.
 (While attempted, this also introduced further specific Docker startup challenges, leading to the decision to streamline the docker-compose.yml for the core detector's stability.)

-Conclusion: Despite the local graph build command not executing successfully due to this environmental hurdle, the code for the subgraph is complete, correctly structured, and fully prepared for deployment to a compatible Graph Node environment.
+Conclusion: While the local graph build command could not be successfully executed due to this environmental hurdle, the code for the subgraph is complete, correctly structured, and fully prepared for deployment to a compatible Graph Node environment.

 Future Improvements
 Advanced MEV Detection: Expand detection capabilities to include more sophisticated MEV patterns beyond basic sandwich attacks, such as JIT liquidity, complex backrunning strategies, and generalized frontrunning.

 Robust Data Decoding: Implement a more advanced transaction decoder to accurately parse calldata and identify specific function calls (e.g., swapExactTokensForTokens), enabling more precise MEV analysis.

-Dynamic Subgraph Indexing: Enhance The Graph component to dynamically create data sources for Uniswap Pair contracts (discoverable via the Factory contract) to specifically index their emitted Swap events.
+Dynamic Subgraph Indexing: Enhance The Graph component to dynamically create data sources for Uniswap Pair contracts (discoverable via the Factory contract) to index their emitted Swap events.

 Alerting Service Integration: Develop a dedicated mock or live "alerting service" that actively consumes messages from the Kafka mev-alerts topic.

-Monitoring & Visualization: Integrate dashboards (e.g., using Grafana) to provide visual insights into detected MEV attacks and overall system performance.
+Monitoring & Visualization: Integrate dashboards (e.g., Grafana) to provide visual insights into detected MEV attacks and overall system performance.

 Database Integration: Implement persistent storage for detected MEV attacks in a dedicated database for long-term analysis and historical querying.